-Type of Barrier Description Action 8.13 Physical L3 Adult Mental Health Outpatient program entrance too small for power wheelchairs.
-2018- Existing door and frame replace with larger door equipped with a power operator.
-Main entrance doors to Adult Inpatient Program replaced with new doors equipped with power operators 8.14 Physical L1 Simcoe Parking lot barrier free access was difficult and paved surfaces were uneven to permit safe travel.
-2018 - Resurfaced entire public parking area including revamping the barrier free parking to meet the two parking stall sizes Include new level access from parking to sidewalk by providing tactile surface bollards to provide for safe environment for pedestrians.
-Bollards where also provided to provide for a safe pedestrian environment.
-8.15 Communication Code white buttons in L1 Simcoe and Staff parking lot B were not accessible.
-2018 - Curb cuts were provided to permit people with mobility aids to reach the code white buttons (3 locations) 8.16 Physical Barrier free washrooms in the new building were identified as difficult to use by patients.
-The original diagonal grab bar made it difficult for patients to transfer.
-2018 - L2 Georgian entrance, 2 barrier free washrooms were retrofitted with new L shaped grab bars.
-L3 Cancer Centre, 3 barrier free washrooms were retrofitted with new L shaped grab bars.
-8.17 Physical Public washroom without power assisted doors 2018 - L3 Cancer Centre, 1 barrier free washroom in the waiting room was retrofitted with a new power door operator.
-8.18 Physical Lacking barrier free accessible registration desk in L2 Central Registration 2018- New barrier free accessible registration replace former non-compliant desk.
-8.19 Physical Replacement of original fixed height grossing station in clinical laboratory 2018- New grossing station equipped with height adjustable workstation that will permit easy access to all staff.
-8.20 Communication Availability of amplified telephones and personal amplification system 2018 - Pocket talkers now rolled out to all patient registration desks 2017- 10 pocket talkers were purchased to be used throughout the facility and rolled out in 2017 8.21 Physical Barrier free access to Central registration was limited 2018- New barrier free accessible registration replaced former noncompliant desk.
-8.22 Physical Barrier free access for patients at the Central registration was limited 2018- New accessible registration desk replaced a former non-compliant desk.
-8.23 Physical Barrier free access to L3 area not barrier free accessible 2018- Centre for Education and Research main entrance replace with new accessible height vision panel doors complete with power operated doors
+Гуре of Barrier Description/Location?
+Action 8.20Communication Code white buttons in L1 Simcoe and staff parking lot B were not accessible 2018 - Curb cuts were provided to permit people with mobility aids to reach the code white buttons (3 locations) 8.21Physical Barrier free washrooms in the new building were identified as difficult to use by patients.
+The original diagonal grab bar made it difficult for patients to transfer 2018 - L2 Georgian entrance, two barrier free washrooms were retrofitted with new L shaped grab bars L3 Cancer Centre, three barrier free washrooms were retrofitted with new L shaped grab bars 8.22Physical Public washroom without power assisted doors 2018 - L3 Cancer Centre, one barrier-free washroom in the waiting room was retrofitted with a new power door operator 8.23Physical Lacking barrier free accessible registration desk in L2 Central Registration 2018 - New barrier free accessible registration replaces former non-compliant desk 8.24Physical Replacement of original fixed height grossing station in clinical laboratory 2018 - New grossing station equipped with height adjustable workstation that will permit easy access to all staff 8.25Communication Availability of amplified telephones and personal amplification system 2018 - Pocket talkers now rolled out to all patient registration desks 2017- 10 pocket talkers were purchased to be used throughout the facility and rolled out in 2017 8.26Physical Barrier free access for patients at the Central registration was limited 2018 - New accessible registration desk replaced a former non-compliant desk 8.27Physical Barrier free access to L3 area not barrier free accessible 2018 - Centre for Education and Research main entrance replace with new accessible height vision panel doors complete with power operated doors 8.28Communication Lack of visual alert to fire alarm in original building Ongoing work noted above in 7.1.
+2016 - New F/A system was provided during the Specialized Seniors Care inpatient unit refresh including strobes 2017 - Strobes added to: - new L3 Child + Youth Mental Health - L4 Cardiac Intervention Unit - L1 Cardiorespiratory Treatment Clinic, 2018- Strobes added to: - L3 Centre for Teaching and Research - L4 Transitional Care Inpatient.
+2023 - PET CT Suite in Imaging